 For NOELF Upsized Tranches that are part of multi-lender facilities, a mandatory prepayment provision substantially similar to the model mandatory prepayment provision set out in section II.A of this Appendix B must be included if the percentage (or number) of lenders required to consent to a new mandatory prepayment provision under the existing agreements (typically a simple majority) consents to any other changes to the loan documents in the process of upsizing the loan or selling the participation to the Main Street SPV.
-Further, if 100% of the lenders agree to any other changes to the loan documents in the process of upsizing the participation to the Main Street SPV.
-Further, if 100% must be inserted into the loan documents and treated as a "sacred right," the amendment, waiver, or modification of which would require 100% lender consent.
+Further, if 100% of the lenders agree to any other changes to the loan documents in the process of upsizing the loan or selling the participation to the Main Street SPV, this mandatory prepayment provision must be inserted into the loan documents and treated as a "sacred right," the amendment, waiver, or modification of which would require 100% lender consent.